-The Doctor of Physical Therapy program is the very first doctoral program to be offered at Trine University.
-After much research, planning and determination, the program began enrolling students in the fall semester of 2014.
+The first doctoral program established at Trine University, the Doctor of Physical Therapy program is an intensive three-year, full-time program that once complete will prepare you to sit for licensure and finally practice in a clinical setting.
 The program consists of lectures, labs, and clinical education with an emphasis on real patient care experiences.

-There is a growing demand for physical therapists with doctorate degrees and our program will help to meet that need.
+There is a growing demand for physical therapists and the Doctor of physical therapy program at Trine University helps to meet that need.
 As the knowledge base in the field has grown, physical therapists have had to increase their studies, making doctorate degrees the new standard.

-The United States Bureau of Labor Statistics predicts a 39 percent growth in the number of physical therapists needed through 2020, and reports the median wage in 2010 was $76,310 (the most recent figure available).
+The United States Bureau of Labor Statistics predicts a 34 percent growth in the number of physical therapists needed through 2024, and reports the median salary in 2015 was $84,020.